 Beef Stew – (Pressure Cooker Recipe)

-Soup, chili, or stew is one of those satisfying comfort foods we look forward to on a cold winter day.
-My grandchildren actually approve of this dish as well, so I occasionally prepare a batch for them to enjoy.
+Beef Stew 3A soup, chili, or stew is one of those satisfying comfort foods we look forward to on a chilly day.
+My grandchildren also enjoy this dish, so I occasionally prepare it for them as well.

 Preparing beef stew on top of the stove, the traditional way could be time-consuming, but it only takes 15 minutes in a pressure cooker.